The following information will help you prepare for your time at the U-M Aphasia Program.

-Most caregivers do attend UMAP, but it is not required.
-Caregivers are encouraged to observe and participate in some of the therapy sessions.
-It is beneficial to attend some sessions in order to become familiar with the communication tools and strategies being used with the loved one with aphasia.
+It can be beneficial to attend sessions to become familiar with communication tools and strategies that are being used with the person with aphasia.

-Caregivers can also participate in UMAP’s weekly caregiver support group and weekly educational seminars.
+Caregivers can also participate in UMAP’s weekly caregiver educational seminars.

 What do clients do when not in therapy?

-We offer a social-recreational component of UMAP that includes weekly Dinner Club and weekend activities.
-Ann Arbor is a town rich with culture and friendly for people of all ages — young children to older adults.
-It’s just the right size for exploring, offering a range of experiences, while not being so big it’s overwhelming.
+We offer a social-recreational component of UMAP that includes weekly Dinner Club and other activities based on client and care partner interests.
+Ann Arbor is great for people of all ages.
+It’s just the right size for exploring, offering a range of experiences, while not being so big that it’s overwhelming.

 Detroit and Lansing are an hour away and Chicago and Toronto are 4-5 hours away.